There is an option now on your profile page

 - Behind the scenes, it was a time of sadness back in the time of the episode's original broadcast - The news of the closure of the TV VFX department of The Mill, the London-based Visual Effects company that worked on Doctor Who's VFX for the entirety of the revived (2005-) run of the series, had been massively dated in the press.
 The rest of the series had to make do with some disappointingly low-quality VFX note However, a few of the former employees of The Mill (including some of its founders) have founded a new VFX house, "Milk VFX", which will make the VFX for the upcoming Doctor Who 50th Anniversary Special.
 Details concerning the future of their commissioning to Doctor Who, though, are yet to be revealed.

-- Sealed Evil in a Can: The Old God in the Pyramid seems like this.
-It turns out to actually be the planet.
+- Sealed Evil in a Can: The Old God in a Pyramid.
+It turns out the real Monster is the Sun.

 - Self-Deprecation: Clara's little speech at not competing with a ghost might be a Call Back to Martha.